-18 Going concern
+19 Going concern

 The annual financial statements were prepared on a going concern basis.
-Based on their assessment, the directors have assessed the company's ability to continue as a going concern and have noted that as at 30 September 2022 the company's liabilities exceed its assets by R3 649 845.
-The company's ultimate holding company Transaction Capital Limited has undertaken to take all the appropriate action to ensure the company has access to the technical and financial resources needed to successfully continue in operation and meet its contractual obligations.
+Based on their assessment, the directors have assessed the company's ability to continue as a going concern and have noted that as at 30 September 2023 the company's liabilities exceed its assets by R2 195 174.
+The company's holding company Transaction Capital Limited has undertaken to subordinate it's loan receivable from the company in favour of other creditors.
 On this basis the directors have satisfied themselves that the entity has sufficient borrowing facilities and technical financial support to continue in operation for the foreseeable future.
-A letter of support to this effect has been provided.
-Debt taken on in respect to the Debentures have been guaranteed by Transaction Capital Limited.
+A subordination agreement to this effect has been provided.
+Debt taken on in respect to the securitisation notes has been guaranteed by Transaction Capital Limited.

-19 Subsequent events
+20 Subsequent events

-No events which would have a material impact on either the financial position or operating results of the company have taken place between 30th of September 2022 and the date of release of this report.
+No events which would have a material impact on either the financial position or operating results of the company have taken place between 30 September 2023 and the date of release of this report.